-- 8. An ADI that acts as an underwriter or committed dealer for the issue of securities by a funds management vehicle must deduct the value of the facility from the ADI's Common Equity Tier 1 Capital if: - (a) the funds management vehicle does not have an express right to select an alternative party to provide the facility; - (b) the ADI does not have the ability to withhold payment, and to terminate the facility if necessary, upon the occurrence of events which would materially and negatively impact the soundness of the ADI; and - (c) the ADI underwrites a significant proportion of the issue of securities and either of the following conditions exist: - (i) the ADI cannot demonstrate its ability in placing securities of the type underwritten; or

-- (ii) the amount of the ADI's aggregate commitment under all underwriting facilities as sole dealer is more than 20 per cent of the ADI's Common Equity Tier 1 Capital. - 9.
-An ADI that underwrites the issue of securities by a funds management vehicle must not hold more than 20 per cent of the outstanding value of a funds management vehicle's securities after two months of the underwriting agreement's commencement.
-Additionally, from two months after the underwriting agreement's commencement, any exposure over this amount must be deducted from Common Equity Tier 1 Capital.
+- 8. An ADI that acts as an underwriter or committed dealer for the issue of securities by a funds management vehicle must deduct the value of the facility from the ADI's Common Equity Tier 1 Capital if: - (a) the funds management vehicle does not have an express right to select an alternative party to provide the facility; - (b) the ADI does not have the ability to withhold payment, and to terminate the facility if necessary, upon the occurrence of events which would materially and negatively impact the soundness of the ADI; and - (c) the ADI underwrites 100 per cent of the issue of securities and any of the following conditions are met: - (i) the ADI cannot demonstrate its ability in placing securities of the type underwritten; or - (ii) the amount of the ADI's aggregate commitment under all underwriting facilities as sole dealer is more than 20 per cent of the ADI's Tier 1 Capital. - 9.
+An ADI that underwrites the issue of securities by a funds management vehicle must not hold in excess of 20 per cent of the outstanding value of a funds management vehicle's securities after two months of the underwriting agreement's commencement.